mrassell/DNABarcodeGenerator/README.md

 - Input is read using class variables.
 - User input validation is not required for this assignment (L ≥ 4, N ≥ 3).
-- Comments in code should include your name and NYU ID.

 ---

 ## 🧑‍💻 Author